Scroll to content

 5. Increased participation in competitive sport.

-From April 2023 to July 2024 the sports grant has been spent on:
+From April 2025 to July 2026 the sports grant has been spent on:

-• Gymnastics coaching - Year 3 and Year 4
+• Nutrition Mission – Year 4

 • Active Travel Programme, which includes: